-However if you use heating oil to heat your home, instead of gas, it's different.
+If you use heating oil to heat your home, instead of gas or electricity, it's different.
 Paying by direct debit won’t get you a discount.
 But it can be convenient as it allows you to spread the costs.
 Heating oil users can learn simple steps to save in our Cheap Heating Oil guide.

 Switching to the cheapest tariff and saving £100s.
-If you've never switched before, savings of £185/year are possible if you opt for a cheap tariff.
+If you've never switched before, savings of £200+/year are possible if you opt for a cheap tariff.

 Always give meter readings.
 Give your supplier regular meter readings and it'll always give you a more accurate bill.
 If you don't, you may find you're paying for high estimates.